top of page

 Here are several notable runners-up that I could not get myself to add to the Top-10 list.

 1. Kahn (Star Trek II: The Wrath of Khan, 1982).
-The backstory to Kahn, who is driven entirely by revenge, is well-developed in the story.
-In fact, the same actor (Ricardo Montalbán) plays Kahn in the original TV Star Trek series.
+The backstory to Kahn, driven entirely by revenge, is well-developed in the story.
+The same actor (Ricardo Montalbán) plays Kahn in the original TV Star Trek series.
 One of the first scenes in Star Trek II picks up after the Star Trek TV episode featuring Kahn leaves off.

 2. President Snow (The Hunger Games, 2012).
 I dearly want to put him in my Top-10 list of villains, but I just can’t.
 He meets most of my criteria, and he has some great lines, such as, “It's the things we love most that destroy us,” and even better, "Oh, my dear Miss Everdeen.
 I thought we had agreed not to lie to each other."
 But, he feels too much like a placeholder villain—the person the audience is supposed to hate.

 3. Brixton Lore (Hobbs and Shaw, 2019).
-What’s most interesting about Brixton is he is not the chief antagonist of the story, but a puppet of the chief antagonist whom we never see.
-He’s the “bad guy,” as he calls himself, and the viewing audience does feel some sympathy for him because of how he’s treated by the unseen chief antagonist.
+What’s most interesting about Brixton is that he is not the story's chief antagonist, but a puppet of the chief antagonist whom we never see.
+He’s the “bad guy,” as he calls himself, and the viewing audience does feel some sympathy for him because of how the unseen chief antagonist treats him.
 But his character is kept within a narrow range of behavior and mannerisms, making him less dynamic.

 4. Alec (I See you, 2019).
 Alec's character (hiding with his girlfriend in someone's home) spans the full gambit from villain to hero.
 Is he the antagonist or the protagonist?
 Should we root for him or wish for his demise?

-5. Tyler Durden (Fight Club, 1999).
-Tyler seems to know all the protagonist's weaknesses, fears and deepest aspirations and exploits them continually throughout the story with great intensity.
-He never stops steering the life of the protagonist until the end.
+5. Tyler Durden (Fight Club, 1999) seems to know all the protagonist's weaknesses, fears, and deepest aspirations and exploits them continually throughout the story with great intensity.
+He never stops steering the protagonist's life until the end.
 I don't know why he's not on the top-ten list.

 Real disappointments